iMaGd/cheat-sheets/README.md

-## System Administration and Linux Server Management Cheat Sheets
+## System Administration and Linux Server Management Reference

 This repository contains a collection of cheat sheets useful for system administration and managing Linux servers, with a focus on tasks like configuring servers, managing users, and deploying applications.